-If you inspect your chainsaw closer as our team did, you’ll notice a stamped number in the tool’s drive tooth.
+If you inspect your chainsaw closer as I did, you’ll notice a stamped number in the tool’s drive tooth.

 These are codes used by manufacturers to identify if a specific chain is compatible with the chainsaw or not.
 It also signifies the exact dimensions of the chain’s pitch and gauge.

 After identifying the chain’s number, one of the initial steps is to count the tool’s drive links.

 If you’re unfamiliar with what it is, you just have to look for tiny teeth underneath the chain construction.
 You may not know, but you can easily identify the saw chain size through the number of drive links.